johanlkarlsson/microlog4android/README.txt

 7. Integration tests are executed in the emulator.
 Simply run the microlog4android-integration-tests as an Android application from Eclipse.
    Remember to run the "gradle" command in the root project before starting the integration tests.

+If you run any of the gradle commands several times and it is not working as intended, you can try "gradle -C rebuild" to rebuild the gradle cache.

 #####################
 # REQUIREMENTS